-Case President Date Charges Resolution Sentence Summary (top) initial story in the New York Times) decided not to pursue the case. electronic eavesdropping on the Soviet Union, sometimes from within the then-three-mile limit for Soviet territorial waters.
+Case President Date Charges Resolution Sentence Summary (top) initial story in the New York Times) 214 decided not to pursue the case.
+215 electronic eavesdropping on the Soviet Union, sometimes from within the then-three-mile limit for Soviet territorial waters.
 The program, codenamed Operation Holystone, had resulted in several accidents, and Hersh reported that critics in the government worried that the submarine surveillance posed more risk than less invasive tools like spy satellites.
-The submarine surveillance posed more risk than less invasive tools like spy satellites.
-The Hersh story cited an earlier Washington Post report by Laurence Stern, which reported that "the United States maintains a fleet of electronic eavesdropping submarines operating close to the Soviet coastline to monitor Russian submarine activity and secret military communications."
+217 The Hersh story cited an earlier Washington Post report by Laurence Stern, which reported that "the United States maintains a fleet of electronic eavesdropping submarines operating close to the Soviet coastline to monitor Russian submarine activity and secret military communications."
 The Post story had disclosed the name of the operation, that the Holystone submarines were monitoring Soviet communications, and anecdotes about collisions between the submarines and Soviet vessels, but Hersh included new details of the project's scope and "difficulties encountered."
 Hersh also wrote in detail about how his governmental sources were motivated to leak out of concern for the threat that a major Holystone incident could pose to relations between the superpowers.
-Additionally, the Hersh story reportedly contained direct quotations from materials under a protective order in the then-ongoing Marchetti case involving his book, The CIA and the Cult of Intelligence (see entry on Marchetti infra ).
-The Post's story reportedly ran without incident, but the White House took notice of and action on the 1975 Hersh piece.
+Additionally, the Hersh story reportedly contained direct quotations from materials under a protective order in the then-ongoing Marchetti case involving his book, The CIA and the Cult of Intelligence (see entry on Marchetti infra).
+220 The Post's story reportedly ran without incident, but the White House took notice of and action on the 1975 Hersh piece.
 Thenchief of staff Donald Rumsfeld asked his deputy, Dick Cheney, to develop options for a response.
-In doing so, the Holystone case
+221 In doing so, the Holystone case

-Case President Date Charges Resolution Sentence Summary became one of four where the government has formally considered using the Espionage Act against journalists for the act of publishing government secrets (the others are Stanley Johnson, Amerasia, and Operation Ivy Bells, discussed infra , which also involved the collection of communications intelligence from the Soviets).
+Case President Date Charges Resolution Sentence Summary Casc resident Charges incoduction in the state of the became one of four where the government has formally considered using the Espionage Act against journalists for the act of publishing government secrets (the others are Stanley Johnson, Amerasia, and Operation Ivy Bells, discussed infra , which also involved the collection of communications intelligence from the Soviets).
 Cheney held discussions with White House counsel Philip Buchen, deputy counsel Roderick Hills, Attorney General Edward Levi and Pentagon counsel Martin Hoffman.
 Those discussions resulted in several notable documents.
 Cheney's handwritten notes from his meeting with Buchen and Levi show that the Ford administration expressly considered investigating Hersh and the New York Times for the publication.
-The meeting notes highlight five alternatives: "(1) FBI investigation of NYT, Hersh +/or possible gov't sources.
+222 The meeting notes highlight five alternatives: "(1) FBI investigation of NYT, Hersh +/or possible gov't sources.
 (2) Grand Jury - seek immediate indictments of NYT + Hersh.
 (3) Search Warrant - to go after Hersh papers in his apt.
 (4) Discuss informally w/ NYT.
 (5) Do nothing."
-Later in his notes, Cheney lays out the options in more detail and adds the possibility of seeking a contempt citation against ex-CIA employees for violating the Marchetti protective order.
-"Crime message - recodification of criminal statutes - should this issue be addressed?" and "can we take advantage of [the case] to bolster our position on the Church committee investigation?
+223 Later in his notes, Cheney lays out the options in more detail and adds the possibility of seeking a contempt citation against ex-CIA employees for violating the Marchetti protective order.
+224 Cheney's notes continue to outline additional questions, including: "Crime message - recodification of criminal statutes - should this issue be addressed?" and "can we take advantage of [the case] to bolster our position on the Church committee investigation?
 To point out the need for limits on the scope of the investigations?"
+225